PredixDev/px-meta-buttons-design/README.md

-# Meta Buttons
+# px-meta-buttons-design

-The Meta Buttons module is a shortcut collection of all Predix UI button related modules.
+The Predix UI Meta Buttons module is a shortcut collection of all Predix UI button related modules.

 ## Dependencies

-Predix UI's Meta Buttons module depends on two other Px modules:
+The px-meta-buttons-design module depends on two other Px modules:

 * [px-button-group-design](https://github.com/PredixDev/px-button-group-design)
 * [px-buttons-design](https://github.com/PredixDev/px-buttons-design)